nhshackday/nhshackday.github.io/content/_blog/2018-01-17-everything-you-ever-wanted-to-know-about-pitching.md

 Short answer: Anyone.

-Longer answer: This is an opportunity for anyone with an idea that they'd like to explore, or a problem they have in their day-to-day work, to tell a room full of smart and motivated people about it, with the aim of coming up with a joint solution, or even 'just' some more information about the problem.
+Longer answer: This is an opportunity for anyone with an idea that they'd like to explore, or a problem they have in their day-to-day work or life, to tell a room full of smart and motivated people about it, with the aim of coming up with a joint solution, or even 'just' some more information about the problem.

+That includes patients and carers, as well as health, care, community, voluntary-sector and housing professionals—anyone who sees a problem first-hand and wants to make things better.

-The weekend will be a great opportunity for you to learn about what other people in your sector are doing, and how they’re addressing the problems they face; but of course this will work best if everyone buys in.<br>
+The weekend will be a great opportunity for you to learn about what other people in your sector or community are doing, and how they’re addressing the problems they face; but of course this will work best if everyone buys in.<br>

 ------